sjjsy/sjjsy.github.io/_pages/about.md

 everything I do builds me, my personality, my knowledge, skills and interests, and that this website is able to capture some of that such that other people can analyze it, relate to or question it, and react to it.
-The idea motivates me to collect, organize and sharing some of the many bits of who I am and what I have done -- how I have progressed -- for easier access and analysis by myself and others.
+The idea motivates me to collect, organize and share some of the many bits of who I am and what I have done -- how I have progressed -- for easier access and analysis by myself and others.
 They say that maintaining an online presence of yourself pushes you to become the best possible you.
 I would love to witness the evolution of this website and see its impact on who I become!

 ## What is my mission?